 “Decision fatigue stems from the hypothesis that willpower operates like a muscle or a limited resource,” says Brandon Schmeichel, professor of psychology at Texas A&M University.
 “Each time you use willpower, you fatigue that resource, and as a result you’ll be less successful at other actions that require willpower.”

 Luckily, there are also easy, actionable strategies to guard against depleting your supply of discipline.
 That way, when you really need to push yourself to complete a tough assignment, make a strong impression at a meeting, or knock out top-notch work, you’ll have plenty of gumption to draw on.

 One helpful hint is to become a creature of habit.
 “To the extent that you can, routinize certain decisions in your life,” Schmeichel suggests.
-Eat oatmeal for breakfast every day, or take a cue from President Obama and wear the same basic uniform to work, rather than spend time deliberating over your outfit every morning.
+Eat oatmeal for breakfast every day, or take a cue from former President Obama, who wore the same basic uniform to work, rather than spend time deliberating over your outfit every morning.
 This saves you from pointlessly sapping your decision-making stores.

 Next, take occasional breaks.
 Just like doing three sets of eight bicep curls with a rest in between is easier than powering through 24 reps all in one go, enjoying a brief time-out will re-energize your decision-making capacity.
 “Research shows people need 10 to 30 minutes to rejuvenate their willpower reserves,” Schmeichel says.
 “Make sure to do something that doesn’t require too much effort, such as texting a friend or taking a walk.”

 Finally, treat yourself to a reward whenever you have to make a series of difficult choices or exercise self-control.
 “If it pays off, you’ll be more likely to do it next time,” Schmeichel says.
 If you’re excited about the prospect of grabbing a mocha latte or having your nails done post-project, getting started won’t use up as much self-discipline.